hi-rustin/hi-rustin.rs/_brags/2024-work-brag.md

     - Removed the unnecessary atomic when generating the hash join plan [tidb#52060](https://github.com/pingcap/tidb/pull/52060)
     - Do not allow set `tidb_auto_analyze_ratio` to 0 [tidb#52190](https://github.com/pingcap/tidb/pull/52190)
 - 2024-04-07:
   - Goals: Fix a bug in the TiDB and read the hash join algorithm in TiDB
   - Achieved: TBD
+- 2024-06-02:
+  - Goals: Fix a bug in the TiDB and read the hash join algorithm in TiDB
+  - Achieved: TBD